 The Community of Learners model is intended to facilitate meaningful and intentional networking, sharing and learning among and between peers working in a common field.
-Each Community of Learners session will include time for networking and a common leadership focused video and discussion.
+Each Community of Learners session will include time for reexamining the Community of Learners framework, plans for this program year, networking and a common leadership focused video and discussion.